SouthbankSoftware/provendb/builderFestDemo/builderFestDemo.md

 ## Exploring ProvenDB

 There is sample data installed which you can examine.
 The following examples use the shell helper commands.
-If you are connecting directly with the mongo shell see (here)[here]:
+If you are connecting directly with the mongo shell see [here](https://github.com/SouthbankSoftware/provendb/blob/master/builderFestDemo/builderFestDemoNoShell.md):

 Take a look at the accounts collection: